Safeguard our Wildlife

 New technology gives us a fantastic opportunity to pioneer new, more effective measures to reduce the wildlife toll on our roads.

 In the past, Nillumbik has led the way in pioneering new technologies and processes to protect the environment.
 There is currently an emergence of new technology that is able to reduce rates of roadkill, such as devices at the roadside which emit sonic sounds to ward wildlife away from the road when a car is approaching.
-I will work hard to put Council in a position to advocate for funding for projects to implement technology such as this on our roads, starting with roadkill hotspots.
+I am working hard to put Council in a position to advocate for funding for projects to implement technology such as this on our roads, starting with roadkill hotspots.
 By leading the way with the most recent technology, alongside other measures, we can reduce the wildlife toll on our roads, which is good for wildlife and good for drivers.

 Whether we like it or not, Climate Change and habitat loss are a growing threat to our wildlife.
 These issues can be tackled on a wider scale but in the meantime, there is a lot that the community can do to help our wildlife out and Council needs to encourage and support the local community to take part in this.
 This can include putting out water for wildlife on hot days and installing nesting boxes for birds and other animals so they have somewhere to live.